amvitor-cm/modern-nft-marketplace/README.md

 ## Contact

-For inquiries about this project, please refer to the live demo link above.
+For inquiries about this project, please refer to amvitor.cm@gmail.com.

 ---